 It's time to start talking about period product need, with The Monthly

 Families who receive our diapers tell us they have gone without buying period products in order to purchase food or other basic needs.
-Period product need is often not discussed.
+Period product need, or period poverty, is often not discussed because of shame surrounding menstruation or the thought that it is a taboo subject.
 What does that mean?
 It means using toilet paper, fast food napkins, socks, paper towels from public restrooms, or using the same tampon for too long.
 We can do better than this.
 Period.

 We know that this is something we can tackle together and we know you want to help.
-We’ve got four ways to get involved:
+We’ve got three ways to get involved!

 When you buy period products, throw in an extra pack.
 NOTE: Pads are requested far more often than tampons.
 Donate those extra products at one of our 100+ drop-off locations across the region.
 Or order extra supplies off our Amazon Wishlist and they will come directly to us.
 That’s it!